olynsn15/olynsn15/README.md

-# Hi there! ૮ ˶ᵔ ᵕ ᵔ˶ ა 𐙚 ‧₊˚ ⋅
-# Welcome to my GitHub profile!
+# Hi there! ૮ ˶ᵔ ᵕ ᵔ˶ ა 𐙚 ‧₊˚ ⋅ Welcome to my GitHub!
 I'm Olyn!

 Currently a 2nd year Mobile Application & Technology student at BINUS University.